Upper limits of particle emission from high-energy collision and reaction near a maximally rotating Kerr black hole: Geodesic orbit, collision and reaction

 For massive particles, the situation is similar except for energy dependence.
 For convenience, we define $e=E/m$ and $\ell=L/(mM)$.
 For a massive particle, solving $V(r)=0$ for $\ell $, we obtain

 This means that a massive particle with angular momentum $\ell =\ell_{\pm} (r)$ has a turning point at $r$.
 For bound particles, i.e. $e<1$, $V(r)$ becomes positive as $r$ goes sufficiently large, indicating that they cannot reach infinity but bounce back inwardly.
 Therefore, we concentrate on marginally bound and unbound particles, i.e. $e\ge 1$.
 For the maximal rotation $a=M$, $\ell_{+}(r)$ begins with $2e$ and monotonically increases to infinity as $r$ increases from $M$ to infinity. $\ell_{-}(r)$ begins with $2e$, is larger than $\ell_{+}(r)$, and monotonically increases to infinity as $r$ increases from $M$ to $2M$.
 As $r$ increases beyond $2M$ to infinity, $\ell_{-}(r)$ begins with negative infinity, monotonically increases to a negative local maximum value $\ell_{-,{\rm max}}(e)$, and then monotonically decreases to negative infinity.
 This means that the particle with $\ell$ satisfying $\ell_{L}(e)<\ell<\ell_{R}(e)$, where $\ell_{R}(e)=2e$ and $\ell_{L}(e)=\ell_{-,{\rm max}}(e)$, escapes to infinity if it is moving outwardly initially.
 If the particle with $\ell$ satisfying $\ell >\ell_{R}(e)$ or $\ell<\ell_{L}(e)$ is outside the outer turning point, it eventually escapes to infinity irrespective of the sign of the initial radial velocity.
+For $\ell=\ell_{L}(r)$ or $\ell=\ell_{R}(r)$, the particle escapes to infinity, if it is moving outwardly outside the turning point initially.
 In other cases, the particle cannot escape to infinity.